What is the Purpose of a Vision Board Template?

 How to Make a Vision Board That Actually Works

 That’s the basics.
-Now, here are vision board tips to be as effective as possible.
+Now, here are vision board tips that make it as effective as possible.

 Use Photos That Fire You Up